BuvinJT/distbuilder/docs/HighLevel.md

 #### pkgSubDirName

-If a `pkgSubDirName` is specificied, this places the package inside of sub directory, rather than having the contents there of installed directly to the top level directory of the target.
+If a `pkgSubDirName` is specified, this places the package inside of sub directory, rather than having the contents there of installed directly to the top level directory of the target.